 Living History Day

-In warm spring weather, 18th-century re-enactors and heritage interpreters demonstrated open-hearth cooking, life in the navy and army, colonial clothing, colonial lighting, timsmithing, Mohawk history and other traditional activities.
+In warm spring weather, 18th-century re-enactors and heritage interpreters demonstrated open-hearth cooking, historic baseball, colonial toys, colonial lighting, timsmithing, cartridge rolling and other traditional activities.
 This year students also learned about local wildlife from biologist Joel Danko and our resident Osprey family.
 Throughout the day, more than 330 students saw, touched and tasted some of what was everyday life for their ancestors.
 They experienced the life and color of America’s history that happened in their own backyard.

 The students really enjoyed their learning experience.
 Here is what some of them said in thank-you notes.